Perturbed Iterate SGD for Lipschitz Continuous Loss Functions with Numerical Error and Adaptive Step Sizes: Introduction

 \section{Introduction}

-This paper studies the convergence of variants of stochastic gradient descent (SGD) in an environment with non-negligible computational error.
-The assumptions are given in a general form but are motivated by the error from using low-bit finite precision arithmetic for neural network training.
-Given the continuously increasing size of deep learning models, there is a strong motivation to do training in lower-bit environments.
-The majority of research in this area is focused on hardware design using number formats of different precision for different types of data (gradients, weights, etc.) to accelerate training and reduce memory requirements while aiming to incur minimal accuracy degradation, see \citep[Table 1]{wang2022}.
-Our work is complementary to this line of research, with a focus on trying to gain a better understanding of low-bit training from the perspective of the training algorithm, namely, we seek to understand what level of error can be imposed while still maintaining a theoretical convergence guarantee, and to observe empirically to what extent simple variants of SGD can improve a model's accuracy in challenging low-bit environments.
+This paper studies the convergence of perturbed iterate stochastic gradient descent (PISGD) using adaptive steps sizes in an environment with numerical error.
+The assumptions are given in a general form but are motivated by the error from using finite precision arithmetic for neural network training.
+Given the continuously increasing size of deep learning models, there is a strong motivation to do training in lower-bit formats to enable more efficient training.
+The majority of research in this area is focused on hardware design using number formats of different precision for different types of data (gradients, weights, etc.) to accelerate training and reduce memory requirements, while aiming to incur minimal accuracy degradation, see \citep[Table 1]{wang2022}.
+Our work is complementary to this line of research, with a focus on modelling numerical error and attempting to adapt and extend the convergence analysis of PISGD using infinite precision, i.e., in $\RR^d$, to environments with numerical error.